benmaoer/docs/tidb-cloud/backup-and-restore.md

     > **Note**
     >
-    > - To minimize the impact on business, it is recommended to schedule automatic backup at a low workload period.
+    > - To minimize the impact on business, it is recommended to schedule automatic backup during periods of low workloads.
-    > - Backup jobs are automatically delayed when importing data jobs are in progress. **DO NOT** run the manual backup while importing data, or during cluster scaling.
+    > - Backup jobs are automatically delayed when data import jobs are in progress. **DO NOT** run manual backups during data import, or during cluster scaling.

 - In **Backup Retention**, configure the minimum backup data retention period.
 The default is seven days.